Welcome to Recallection

 Optional shortcuts — pick the one that fits.
 Tap a row to open it.

 Already have the event in iPhone, Google, or Outlook Calendar?
-Turn it into a check-in without retyping — pick the guide for your setup:
+Turn it into a check-in without retyping — pick your device.
+Full step-by-step guides (with screenshots) live on the website guide ↗.